Check for Liens on Property Canada: The 5-Minute Search That Saves $50,000+

 • ✅ Check CRA federal liens separately

-• ✅ Check municipal taxes are current
+• ✅ Check city taxes are current

 • ✅ Compare with lawyer's search